cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Thus, in addition to defining the number of rounds (`ROUNDS`), a VDAF instance defines the state of the Aggregator after each round.

-> TODO Consider how to bake this "linear state machine" condition into the
-> syntax.
-Given that Python 3 is used as our pseudocode, it's easier to specify
-> the preparation state using a class.

 The preparation-state update accomplishes two tasks: recovery of output shares from the input shares and ensuring that the recovered output shares are valid.
 The abstraction boundary is drawn so that an Aggregator only recovers an output